-Symptoms of Himalayan Allergy
+Symptoms of Himalayan cat allergy

-Medications for allergic response caused by Himalayans don't differ from treatments for other cat allergies.
-Usually you'd take anti-histamines--following doctor's guidelines--while in contact with cat dander and allergens.
-Tablets and nasal sprays are available over-the-counter.
+Medications for allergic responses caused by Himalayans don't differ from treatments for other cat allergies.
+Usually, you'll take anti-histamines — following your doctor's recommendations — while in contact with cat dander and allergens.
+Tablets, eye drops, and nasal sprays are available over-the-counter.

-Bathe Your Himalayan
+Bathe your Himalayan cat

 Although he won't appreciate it, most Himalayans accept bathing if it's done from an early age.
-Buy pet shampoo from a veterinarian and bathe your Himalayan monthly; more frequently may damage his coat and skin.
+Buy pet shampoo from a veterinarian and bathe your Himalayan monthly; bathing him more frequently may damage his coat and skin.
 Bathing will encourage less shedding.
 Groom him outside when he's damp or dry.
 Frequent grooming keeps allergens down as it also encourages less shedding.
 Regularly treat against fleas; he'll lick his coat, spreading more protein, if he's itchy.